harvard-lil/website-static/README.md

 2)  a webserver configured to serve up development and production builds of site.

 You have three options for building:
 - ```docker-compose exec jekyll grunt``` will build the dev (expanded) version of the site, then will start listening for changes to the app and assets/src directories.
 It will rebuild on each save/change.
 The initial build after cloning the repo will be the slowest.
 Each subsequent rebuild should be shorter.
 To stop the process, press control + c.
+For the dev version of the site, head to http://localhost:8080/.
 - ```make dev``` or ```docker-compose exec jekyll grunt build:dev``` will build the dev (expanded) version of the site, and then return.
+For the dev version of the site, head to http://localhost:8080/.
 - ```make prod``` or ```docker-compose exec jekyll grunt build:prod``` will build the production (compressed) version of the site, and then return.

 To quit and remove your docker images, in addition to the containers, run ```docker-compose down --rmi local```.